temetvince/x4/station_profiles.md

    - Use the Fill profile on stations you want to prioritize filling — Fill stations buy but do not sell.
    - Use the Empty profile on stations you want to prioritize emptying — Empty stations sell but do not buy.

-9. Build Storages for new stations outside your Warehouse/Factory range are best handled either with Extenders or with Fill Shortages behavior (universe-wide range) on traders.

-   - Use Extenders to increase the range of your traders and allow them to reach new station construction.
-   - Use Fill Shortages behavior on traders to ensure they prioritize new station construction.
-     - Requires two-star Piloting skill.
-     - Use Activity Blacklists to avoid Trade Stations.
-     - Start with Energy Cells, Claytronics, and Hull parts.
-     - Use Trade Restrictions set to trade only within your empire.
-     - Can mimic.

-10. Only provide budget for Extenders which are actively importing wares externally or Trade Stations.
+9. Only provide budget for Extenders which are actively importing wares externally or Trade Stations.

     - No other station requires any credits in their purse to operate effectively.
     - Build Storages also do not require credits, assuming you are not importing wares externally.